CSS code surgery as a universal construction: Error-corrected -merge with the Shor code

-In this appendix we work through an example explicitly, using the techniques of Section~\ref{sec:practical} to perform a distance 3 fault-tolerant $\overline{Z}\tens\overline{Z}$ measurement between two copies of the Shor code, for which see Example~\ref{ex:shor}.
+In this appendix we work through an example explicitly, using the techniques of Section~\ref{sec:practical} to perform a distance 3 error-corrected $\overline{Z}\tens\overline{Z}$ measurement between two copies of the Shor code, for which see Example~\ref{ex:shor}.

-Let us say the two copies are labelled $(C_\bullet, C_\bullet^*)$ and $(D_\bullet, D_\bullet^*)$, with
+Let us say the two copies are labelled $(C_\bullet, C^\bullet)$ and $(D_\bullet, D^\bullet)$, with

 and